A brief history

 in 1930

-The name Pomeranian was only accepted by the Germans in 1974, who used the generic name German Spitz for themselves and claimed that this “German Spitz” was a German national breed.
+The name Pomeranian was only accepted by the Germans in 1974; they used the generic name German Spitz and claimed that this “German Spitz” was a German national breed.

 This German Spitz was a healthy, robust and strong dog.
 It was a large working dog, often found in the Arctic regions of northern Europe.
 Its original name was Wolfspitz, a term referring to its small erect ears.

-The Spitz breeds are a family of dogs that lived in parts of Europe and Asia.
+Spitz breeds are a family of dogs that lived in certain regions of Europe and Asia.
 Spitz dogs have erect ears, tails that curl over their backs and a thick double coat.

 The name “Spitz” was not used as a name for these breeds until the 15th century.
 However, the name “Chien-loup” has been used and it is thought that the French phase “lou-lou” is derived from this name.
-Historians can find no record of spitz dogs before George III came to the throne in England.
+Historians find no records of the Spitz dog before George III sat on the throne in England.

 The smallest dogs included the Fox Spitz and, a little later, the Mannheimer Zwerg-Spitze.
 In 1886 the Pomeranian breed was known as German Toy Pomeranians or Mannheimer Zwergspitze.